the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-formalisation.md

     * Note: Frameworks like SMART goals, Agile, Kanban, Scrum methodology may be valuable here.
 * **Discuss the group communication plans**: Are there communication tools you might need for your ongoing work (Slack channel, GitHub organisation, emails)

-### Processes for Establishing a WG
+### Logistics for Managing a WG

-Once a WG has been established, it is important to identify and discuss the following topics within your group, as this will help to establish the candence and momentum of the group.
+Once a WG has been established, it is important to identify and discuss the following topics within your group, as this will help to establish the cadence and momentum of the group.

 * **Establish regular meeting times and/or other group communication needs**: How often should the group meet?
 Would they like to use an existing community call (such as Collaboration Cafe) for real-time discussions, or develop a separate call for coworking?